 Furthermore, Rajender Amarnath’s book leaves out the single most essential and formative element of his father’s early life: his adoption by a Muslim cricketing family from Lahore.
 This was the Rana family, whose wider connections include the controversial umpire Shakoor Rana, as well as the Test cricketers Shafqat and Azmat.
 In the 1920s, the senior cricketing Rana was Tawakkal Majid, a leading light in Crescent, one of the big cricket clubs in Lahore.

 Tawakkal’s son Jimmy, over coffee in the Lahore Gymkhana Club.
-Jamil ‘Jimmy’ Rana, himself a fine cricketer in his day who played first-class cricket for Punjab, told the following story: On the way home from a match my father passed some boys playing in the street.
+Jamil ‘Jimmy’ Rana, himself a fine cricketer in his day who played first-class cricket for Punjab, told the following story: On the way home from a match, my father passed some boys playing in the street.
 One of them unleashed a most sublime cover drive.
 He asked him to play it again, and he did.
 He had a very good eye.
 The boy was Lala Amarnath.
 My father said: ‘Take me to your family.’
 They turned out to be very poor people.

 He offered to take him into our house and pay for him to learn how to be a cricketer.
 They were delighted.
 As a result, Amarnath was brought up as a member of our family.
 So I asked Jimmy Rana to travel with me to the old city, and walk with me from Amarnath’s childhood home (where he had lived with his paternal grandparents) in the old Hindu quarter of Lahore to his new home with the Rana family in a side street near neighboring Mochi Gate.